 What was supposed to be a “Rebuild Year” for the Philadelphia Eagles wind up being a more successful season than fans originally imagined.
 The Eagles finished 9-8, making it to the playoffs under a new coaching staff and a new-ish quarterback and his surrounding weapons.

-Philadelphia is now entering the postseason with ten total 2022 NFL Draft picks, including three first round selections and a hefty cap space, totaling $21.5 million.
-According to Over The Cap, the Eagles’ top-51 players account for $170.9 million, including some changes to the top-10 salaries since last season.
+According to Over The Cap, the Eagles’ top-51 players account for $159 million, including some changes to the top-10 salaries since last season.

 Highest-Paid Eagles Players 2022 – Top 10:

 Below is a look at what the top-10 highest paid Eagles players will make entering the 2022 season, including salary and bonuses (barring they remain on the team).